 Musician, writer, editor, composer . . .
-AN ELFY ON THE LOOSE is available now, with part 2 of the ELFY duology coming in 2015; CHANGING FACES, a transgender contemporary fantasy romance, is also coming in 2015.
+AN ELFY ON THE LOOSE, A LITTLE ELFY IN BIG TROUBLE, and CHANGING FACES are available now.
 Also, four stories of my late husband Michael B. Caffrey are available -- three are military SF, one is romantic fantasy/alternate history.

 Posted in Book Review on March 5, 2016